Out of sight, out of mind.

 The shocking numbers driven by China’s waste ban is driving stronger strategies in countries who had previously been able to sweep their trash under the rug.
 However, the real opportunity is the recognition of how much waste is produced.
 China’s waste ban means countries need to be proactive instead of reactive with waste.
 It can also inspire the implementation of similar bans in other developing countries, who are likely to become the new destination for the waste, while also encouraging innovation in waste reduction strategies and recycling technologies.

-Join us for our 108th Green Drinks monthly forum where we will look to understand the implication of waste ban on countries, why this may be a positive step for China and for other countries, opportunities, challenges and innovations.
+Join us for our 108th Green Drinks monthly forum, in collaboration with Collective Responsibility, where we will look to understand the implication of waste ban on countries, why this may be a positive step for China and for other countries, opportunities, challenges and innovations.

 - 18:30-19:15 Registrations and networking